-An appeal was filed from an unemployment insurance decision dated May 1, 2007, reference 02, that allowed benefits.
-A telephone hearing was scheduled for May 21, 2007.
-The appellant did not participate in the hearing.
-The employer called after the hearing record had been closed, and had not followed the hearing notice instructions pursuant to 871 IAC 26.14(7)a-c.
-Based on the appellant's failure to participate in the hearing, the administrative file, and the law, the administrative law judge enters the following findings of fact, reasoning and conclusions of law, and decision.
+An appeal was filed from an unemployment insurance decision dated July 5, 2013 (reference 02) that denied benefits.
+A telephone hearing was scheduled for August 14, 2013.
+The appellant did not respond to the hearing notice and no hearing was held.
+The appellant called after the hearing record had been closed, and had not followed the hearing notice instructions pursuant to lowa Admin.
+Code r.
+871-26.14(7)a-c.
+Based on the appellant's failure to participate in the hearing, the available administrative file, and the law, the administrative law judge enters the following findings of fact, reasoning and conclusions of law and decision.

-ISSUE:
+ISSUES:

+Should the hearing record be reopened?

-The issue is whether the record should be reopened and whether representative's decision should be affirmed.
+Should the representative's decision be affirmed?